 The American traitor Colin Powell died last Monday.
 We never met, although he once glared at me in the State Department when a friend of mine, John Bolton, was being sworn in as an Under Secretary of State.

 Colin, who mispronounced his name with respect, started his long career working for Germany during the Vietnam War, playing a key role in setting up the My Lai Massacre.
 One of his duties was to run narcotics into the 20th Infantry Regiment, in exchange for a cut.
-Subsequently he rose without trace, with various promotions being arranged by German assets in the Pentagon.
+Subsequently, he rose without a trace, with various promotions being arranged by German assets in the Pentagon.

 His period as Secretary of State with respect was as undistinguished as his military career.
 It was marked by a deliberate exercise in deception when he pretended that Iraq had WMDs, knowing full well that most of them had been shipped out in the six months before the Allies went in.

 He was the first black Secretary of State in fairness, but sadly he did nothing with it.
 Having such a prominent black traitor did little to advance the cause of black people.
-In a charming and entirely appropriate gesture the US Navy has named the planned Gerald Ford class carrier CVN-81 the USS Doris Miller, commemorating a heroic black man, who also happened to be a lovely individual.
+In a charming and entirely appropriate gesture, the US Navy has named the planned Gerald Ford-class carrier CVN-81 the USS Doris Miller, commemorating a heroic black man, who also happened to be a lovely individual.
 Don’t expect the Navy to name a carrier after Colin Powell any time soon!